UriConMur/auth/README.md

 You can download the full package on [Wamp](http://www.wampserver.com/en/)

 # Install
-Once you have cloned or download the repository you should run `npm install` to run all dependencies.
+Once you have cloned or download the repository you should run `npm install` and `composer install` to run all dependencies.
 Your node version should be +8

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/SDBLV/bbox/blob/develop/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-* **Uriel Contreras** - *Initial work*
+* **Uriel Contreras**
 * **Salvador Gonzalez**
 * **Paola Martinez**
 * **Juan Ruvalcaba**